sdomanskyi/decneo/docs/source/gettingStarted.rst

 .. code-block:: python

-	from scRegulation.analysisPipeline import Analysis
+	from decneo.analysisPipeline import Analysis

-Create an instance of ``class scRegulation``.
+Create an instance of ``class decneo``.
 Here, for simplicity, we use Default parameter values:

 .. code-block:: python